-MF665 • Families in Context: Gender, Class and Culture.
+MF612 • Families in Context: Gender, Class and Culture.
 3 Credits.

 This course explores differences in family structure and interaction related to race, ethnicity, culture, and socioeconomic status.
-The influences of gender role perceptions are also examined.
-Students identify challenges of providing therapy and pastoral care to families who differ from themselves in terms of gender, class, and culture.
-Prerequisites: MF625.
-Campus: San Diego only
+The influences of gender role perceptions are examined.
+Students identify challenges of providing therapy and pastoral care to families who differ from themselves in terms of gender, class, and culture

+Prerequisites: MF611.
+Campus: St. Paul only.